1. Home

 Work

 You could join a company's marketing department as an administrator or assistant.
-This could give you enough experience to work your way up to become a marketing executive or digital marketer.
+You could then work your way up to become a marketing executive or digital marketer through training and promotion.

 Volunteering